-The next meeting of the Community Coalition for Healthy Youth is scheduled for Thursday, Jan.
-12, 3:15 PM in room 329 of the Human Services Building, 320 W. State/ML King Jr. St. (go to the Security window for admission.)
+The next meeting of the Community Coalition for Healthy Youth is scheduled for Thursday, April 13, 3:15 PM in the Bev Livesay room of the Human Services Building, 320 W. State/ML King Jr. St., Ithaca.
 Contact Stacy at 274-6288 for details.
 All meetings are open to the public.

 At our Oct.
 22 medication collection event, 153 pounds of unwanted medications were collected from 49 people.
 Thanks to all who came and who supported this event.

 April 20 - What is the connection between 4/20 and marijuana?
 Details

 Our third community forum on opioids focused on prescription drug, it took place on May 19 at the Ulysses Philomathic Library, Trumansburg.
 Thanks to our panel members and to all who attended.